konsumer/frida-17/README.md

 This is tooling for testing with Frida on 17.x branch.

+I am testing with iOS, but Android is similar:

 ```sh
 # setup fresh 17.0.5 frida-tools
 python3 -m venv venv